open-power/snap/hardware/README.md

 Instead of calling create_environment you may also call make from within ./setup.
 Pre-requisite for this is that the environment variables for this project are defined (e.g. by calling the donut_settings script).
+The memcopy example will be included if the environment variable EXAMPLE is defined.

+    make create_environment

+The memcopy action example will be included if the environment variable EXAMPLE is defined.

+    make create_environment EXAMPLE=1

 If you call make w/o any targets then the image build is kicked off.
-The memcopy example will be included if the environment variable EXAMPLE is defined.
+In order to build an image including the memcopy action example call

     make EXAMPLE=1

-Kick off simulation from subdirectory sim using the script run_sim For a memcopy example (after creating the environment with option -e) call:
+Kick off simulation from subdirectory sim using the script run_sim.
+For a memcopy example (after creating the environment with option -e) call:

     ./run_sim -app "tools/stage2 -m 2"